cmu-phil/tetrad/README.md

 All artifacts are published in the [Maven Central Repository](https://s01.oss.sonatype.org/content/repositories/releases/io/github/cmu-phil/).
 This includes all downloadable jars and Javadocs.

 Here is our [GitHub URL](https://github.com/cmu-phil/tetrad).
 Also, here are some [instructions on how to set this project up in IntelliJ IDEA](https://github.com/cmu-phil/tetrad/wiki/Setting-up-Tetrad-in-IntelliJ-IDEA).
-You can run the Tetrad lifecycle package target and launch the "-launch" jar that is  built in the target directory.

 ## Bug/Issue Reports